-A. Scope of Services (including: definitions/terminology, applicable standards and specifications, description of work and who will do what, description of completed product[s], deadlines for completion of project components, penalties, limitations on services, number of meetings and presentations, project monitoring and review, evaluation criteria and process).
-Specify a completion date well before the December 31 grant deadline to allow for review and revision(s) as necessary.

-B. Compensation (including: total compensation, method of payment).
-For grant projects, specify that final payment is contingent on DNR approval of completed product(s).
+- A. Scope of Services (including: definitions/terminology, applicable standards and specifications, description of work and who will do what, description of completed product[s], deadlines for completion of project activities, penalties, limitations on services, number of meetings and presentations, project monitoring and review, evaluation criteria and process).
+Specify a completion date well before the December 31 grant deadline to allow for review and revision(s) as necessary. - B. Compensation (including: total compensation, method of payment).
+For grant projects, specify that final payment is contingent on DNR approval of completed product(s). - C. Client Ownership of Data, Drafts, and Completed Products (Specify CLIENT will own copyright to consultant's written products and all project data.) - D. General Terms and Conditions (standard provisions common to any contract, including: proof of insurance, liability disclaimer, modification of agreement, termination and remedies, settlement of disputes, compliance with applicable laws, record keeping, conflict of interest, equal opportunity, etc.)